 ‘The Netanyahus is constructed with a brilliant comic grace that moves from the sly to the exuberant.
 Some scenes are funny beyond belief.
 But even when moments in the book are sharp or melancholy, they keep an undertone of witty and ironic observation.
 The vision in this book is deeply original, making clear what a superb writer Joshua Cohen is.’

 — Colm Tóibín, author of The Magician

 Joshua Cohen was born in 1980 in Atlantic City.
 His books include the novels Moving Kings, Book of Numbers, Witz, A Heaven of Others, and Cadenza for the Schneidermann Violin Concerto; the short fiction collection Four New Messages, and the non-fiction collection Attention: Dispatches from a Land of Distraction.
 Called ‘a major American writer’ by the New York Times, ‘maybe America’s greatest living writer’ by the Washington Post, and ‘an extraordinary prose stylist, surely one of the most prodigious at work in American fiction today’ by the New Yorker, Cohen was awarded Israel’s 2013 Matanel Prize for Jewish Writers, and in 2017 was named one of Granta’s Best Young American Novelists.
+In 2022, he was awarded the Pulitzer Prize for Fiction for The Netanyahus.
 He lives in New York City.

 You have eligible books in your basket.
 Choose any* book to benefit from bundle pricing of .

 * Some books are excluded from this offer.Visit the shop No thanks, I'm fine

 Due to changes in EU VAT regulations in place from 1 July 2021, we are pausing all new book orders from our website to EU countries.